Gaurav142005/XRL_CS787/README.md

 ## Usage

-### Visualing Our Results
+### Visualising Our Results

-Although we have uploaded our results in the results folder, if you want to visualise the models, then just run:
+Although we have uploaded our results in the results folder, if you want to visualise the model for 6x6 grid, then just run:

 ```bash
 python ./codes/visualise.py
 ```

-This is for 6x6 grid.
+Note: Initialise the API key to any dummy string for this.

 ### Training on device

-If you want to train on your device you have to just run:
+If you want to train on your device you have to run:

 ```bash
 python ./codes/training.py